matfish2/vue-tables/readme.md

 [![npm version](https://badge.fury.io/js/vue-tables.svg)](https://badge.fury.io/js/vue-tables) [![Build Status](https://travis-ci.org/matfish2/vue-tables.svg)](https://travis-ci.org/matfish2/vue-tables)

-Relase note v1.2.1:

-* Date filters are now `div` elements rather than `input`s, and the daterangepicker `cancel` button was renamed, and now serves to clear the query.
-* A new `toMomentFormat` option was added.
-It accepts a `moment` date format.
-When used one can pass plain date strings to date columns and the plugin will transform them to filterable and comparable `moment` objects.

 This Vue package offers an easy and intuitive way of displaying Bootstrap-styled grids with data coming either from the client or from the server.

 - [Dependencies](#dependencies)